lis-epfl/lis-vision-flight/hardware/README.md

 <img src="imgs/motor_mount.jpg" alt="inside" height="150"/>

 **Step 6** Tap M3 threads and attach to naked Pixhawk 4 board with nylon screws.
-Attach the "Pixhawk 4 foot" to the inside of the bracket using damping foam pads from Pixhawk 4 set.
+Attach the 2 Pixhawk 4 feet to the inside of the bracket using damping foam pads from Pixhawk 4 set.

 <img src="imgs/pixhawk4_foam.jpg" alt="inside" height="150"/>